Original interview from PASH! (April 2026), original interviewer: 佐々木玲佳; storyboard from the TRIGUN STAMPEDE Exhibition in Ikebukuro (March 2025).

 — First of all, Director Ozaki, please tell us what you believe the appeal of Your Forma is.

 Your Forma has the look of a regular SF, but actually, I believe it’s a very contemporary work.
 For example, the virtual world depicted in the story is like having the functions of a smartphone embedded directly in your brain, and AIs like Harold, assisting humans in their daily lives, already exists in our society, albeit not in the form of humanoid robots.
+It creates an easily recognizable and familiar worldview by cleverly incorporating topics of interest of today’s society, and I believe that’s one of the appealing aspects of this work.
+Then, the ubiquitous human drama that unfolds within this SF-like setting is the real essence of the story, and I think it’s its greatest appeal.

 — Adapting such story in a single-cour anime, what are the important points you primarily focused on?

+It connects back to what I was just saying, but what I really wanted to portray through this work is ultimately the “connection between people”.
+Therefore, rather than the SF aspects, what I valued most was placing emphasis on the human drama.
 This story features “Amicus”, robots in the shape of humans, but the way I approached it was by treating every character as a real human being.
 We humans have a tendency to treat others, whether they are robots or dolls, objects or even nature itself, as if they “have a heart”, don’t we?
 That sense of familiarity you feel when chatting with an AI, for example.
 If that “heart” we feel was actually real, then what exactly would it be connecting us to one another?
 I want to explore this direction as one possibility.

 — Did you receive any specific request from the author of the original novel, Kikuishi-sensei?